-While looking around Microsoft Word the other day I came across a nice feature that I hadn’t heard of and searching the internet I didn’t find any useful information at all: Write your blog post in Word 2010 and post it straight to your blog!
+While looking around Microsoft Word the other day I came across a nice feature that I hadn’t heard of and searching the internet, I didn’t find any useful information at all: Write your blog post in Word and post it straight to your blog!

 Start by putting together your post in Word and once you are done click the File menu and instead of clicking Save or Save As, head down the menu to the Save and Send menu selection.

-Select the Publish as Blog Post menu selection then on the right hand side hit the Publish as Blog Post button.
+Select the Publish as Blog Post menu selection than on the right-hand side hit the Publish as Blog Post button.

 From here you will be prompted to Register Now or Register Later.
 Select Register Now and then select your Blog Provider and click Next.

-For example of you have it stored in a sub folder called blogfiles then you would enter http://www.myblogiscool.com/blogfiles/xmlrpc.php.
+For example, if you have it stored in a subfolder called blogfiles then you would enter http://www.myblogiscool.com/blogfiles/xmlrpc.php.

 I recommend selecting Publish as Draft especially if you are in circumstances where posts are not automatically posted to your blog, or if you need to add additional info like tags, keywords, etc.

 Once you have selected to either Publish or Publish as Draft if successful you will be prompted with a yellow bar that your post was successfully published.